 Hector R. Mena, MD, FACR

-With a medical career spanning over four decades, Dr. Hector R. Mena has helped countless patients in the years of his medical practice and has been at the forefront in the medical field of Rheumatology.
+With a medical career spanning over four decades, Dr. Hector R. Mena has helped care for a countless number of patients and has been at the forefront in the medical field of Rheumatology.

-Licensed to practice in the state of Louisiana, Dr. Hector Mena has dedicated his life to advancing the practice of medicine and helped instruct many physicians through their student and residency years at both LSU and Tulane University.
-He serves as Assistant Professor of Medicine at LSU and Tulane, and is in charge of internal medicine resident training at the Baton Rouge General Medical Center residency program.
+Dr. Mena is licensed to practice medicine in the state of Louisiana, and has dedicated his life to advancing the practice of medicine and helping to instruct many physicians through their student and residency years at both Louisiana State University (LSU) and Tulane University.
+He serves as an Assistant Professor of Medicine at LSU and Tulane, and is in charge of the rheumatology training for the internal medicine residents at the Baton Rouge General Medical Center residency program.

-His special interests are the clinical care of inflammatory arthritis, graduate medical education and clinical research in the field of Rheumatology.
+His special interests are the clinical care of systemic inflammatory disease, graduate medical education, and clinical research in the field of Rheumatology.